TheColonelYoung/Arachne/README.md

 Every point is represented as vector [x,y,z,1].

 ### Travel distance
-Distance between point on lower and upper bases is calculated.
+Distance between connect points  of actuator on lower and upper bases is calculated.
 - Calculation is based on usage of euclidian distance calculation in three dimensional space
 - $d(a,b) = \sqrt{(a_x - b_x)^2 + (a_y - b_y)^2 + (a_z - b_z)^2}$